Table of Contents

 Healing Anxious Attachment In Children

-Alternatively, create a secure attachment relationship with a surrogate attachment figure to form an earned secure attachment.
+A secure attachment relationship can be built with any trusted adult.
+This grownup then becomes a surrogate attachment figure and the resulting attachment is called an earned secure attachment.

-Often, the caretakers were anxiously attached as children themselves and have anxious relationships with their partners.
-Therefore, it is not easy for them to do this all by themselves.
-Parents of anxiously attached children should seek professional assistance as early as possible.
+It is often not easy for parents to do this all by themselves.
+Parents of anxiously attached kids should seek professional assistance.

 Final Thoughts On Anxious Attachment